simongdavies/fibonacci-wagi-as/README.md

 * Connection #0 to host localhost left intact
 ```

-And you can change the host and message:

 You can omit the `-v` to just see the response body:

 ```console